 National Intelligence Agency

-Within 3 to 4 weeks of your initial meeting with Special Branch, another interview will be organized with the National Intelligence Agency (สำนักข่าวกรองแห่งชาติ).
+Following your initial meeting with Special Branch, another interview will be organized with the National Intelligence Agency (สำนักข่าวกรองแห่งชาติ).

 Up to about 10 years ago, the NIA would ask to meet applicants in a mall somewhere near downtown Bangkok.
 Favourite venues included KFC’s or McDonald’s and would be surprisingly informal – and bizarre – experience based on the venue.